poojasethi/poojasethi.github.io/_posts/2018-12-31-reflections-of-2018.md

   - Stay up late at night gossiping with my aunts and looking through their wedding albums.
   - Play dress-up with my two toddler nieces and watch them giggle.
   - See the village that I was born in.
-  - Tie a rakhi for my cousin and buy a light-up rakhi for my brother.
+  - Tie rakhis for my cousins, and pick out a light-up rakhi for my brother (who knew those exist).
   - Find a crashed plane, plus many inquisitive monkeys and deer, at IIT Madras.
   - Celebrate the marriage of two of my dear friends, with many other friends.
   ![Golden Temple]({{ "/img/2018-in-review/golden_temple.jpg" | absolute_url}}){: .center-image }